Qualia Mind Review

 How we evaluated Qualia Mind

-We use four central criteria to judge the overall value of nootropic supplements and help you understand their subtle differences: their cost, how safe they are to use, how convenient it is to take them, and, most importantly, how effective they are.
-Typically, we consider safety to be more important than the cost of nootropics, as your brain is one of your most important organs, and nootropics’ safety profiles can vary dramatically.
-And their effectiveness is essential: it doesn’t matter how low-priced or convenient they are if they don’t work.
+We use four central criteria to judge the overall value of nootropic supplements to help you understand their subtle differences: their cost, how safe they are to use, how convenient it is to take them, and how effective they are.

 Effectiveness

-Nootropics are almost always underdosed if you look at ingredients lists entry by entry — Mind Lab Pro, for example, only has effective levels in three of 11 ingredients, and Focus Factor offers little more than a multivitamin — but most manufacturers will contend it’s because the ingredients work together more effectively than on their own.
+Nootropics are almost always underdosed if you look at ingredients lists entry by entry — Focus Factor, for example, offers little more than a multivitamin — but most manufacturers will contend it’s because the ingredients work together more effectively than on their own.
+However, the research supporting this claim is yet to exist (in most cases).

 If we can’t determine efficacy based on an ingredient list, the next step is to look at scientific studies of the product itself.
 About half of our favorite nootropics have run self-funded studies investigating their effectiveness, and Qualia Mind is no exception.
 The study was rigorously performed and found that Qualia Mind improved every measure they tested: